Herb Butter Rubbed Roasted Turkey

 Roast uncovered at 425°F for standard ovens or 390°F for convection ovens for 30 minutes.

-Baste turkey.
+Baste turkey with broth juices.
 Reduce heat to 325°F for standard ovens or 300°F for convection ovens.
 Baste once every 45 minutes to 1 hour.
 If turkey begins to brown, cover with aluminum foil.

-Roast until internal temperature inserted between the breast and leg reads 165°F. Average turkey baking times to reach 165°F: 12 pound turkey: 2 1/2 hours 14 pound turkey: 3 hours 16 pound turkey: 3 hours 20 minutes 20 pound turkey: 4 hours 20 minutes
+Roast until internal temperature inserted between the breast and leg reads 165°F. Average turkey baking times to reach 165°F: 12 pound turkey takes 2 1/2 hours, 14 pound turkey takes 3 hours, 16 pound turkey takes 3 hours 20 minutes, and 20 pound turkey take about 4 hours 20 minutes

 Once internal temperature is 165°, allow to rest for at least 30 minutes or up to 2 hours before carving.